 NUMBER EIGHTEEN: When Marie Antoinette and her family made their unsuccessful flight to Varennes, a French royal wardrobe employee named Monsieur Besnard, had already left France with some of the Queen’s wardrobe anticipating her later arrival.
 So, in 1793, after Marie Antoinette was guillotined, the Besnard family cut up the garment (shown below) and shared it as a relic of the dead Queen.

 NUMBER NINETEEN: “Lettres de Cachet” (sealed letters) were essentially warrants sent from the King to enforce arbitrary actions and judgments that could not be appealed by the receiver.
 During the reigns of Louis XV and his grandson, Louis XVI, the Mirabeau family received 59.
 Honoré Gabriel Riqueti, Count of Mirabeau, wrote a scathing indictment against the lettres de cachet while imprisoned in the dungeon of Vincennes and this likely contributed to him becoming a prominent leader during the French Revolution.
 His indictment was published in 1782 and resulted in the demand for a suspension of lettres de cachet, but they were not abolished until after the French Revolution.

-NUMBER TWENTY: The guillotine was first used in France on 25 April 1792 at the Place de Grève on Nicolas-Jacques Pelletier, a highwayman convicted of murder and robbery.
+NUMBER TWENTY: One of the most well-known facts about France is that the guillotine was first used in France on 25 April 1792 at the Place de Grève on Nicolas-Jacques Pelletier, a highwayman convicted of murder and robbery.